 Problems or diseases of the hands can cause tremendous concern as using our hands is integral to our daily lives.
 Even a small degree of discomfort or a mild deformity can cause serious consequences.
-At Main Line Health with locations throughout the Philadelphia suburbs, we provide clinical and surgical expertise for many different types of hand conditions, including:
+Orthopaedics at Main Line Health has locations throughout Philadelphia, providing clinical and surgical expertise for many different types of hand conditions, including:

 - Carpal tunnel syndrome